DrakeW/iOS-Practice-Machismo/README.md

 Introduction
 ---
-Assignment 1 of standord IOS classes.
+Assignment 1 of stanfurd IOS classes.
 LOGO CHANGED TO GOLDEN BEARS + BACKGROUND CHANGED TO GOLD